 Second-Degree Murder

-Individuals can be charged with second-degree murder if they intentionally kill someone else without planning it out beforehand.
+Individuals can be charged with second-degree murder if they intentionally kill someone without planning it out beforehand.

 Reviewing PC 664: Attempted Crimes